Avatar photo Michael Cooney

 Number of Leads by Source and Medium

+In the next section of the report, you can see the Source and Medium that contributed to the most leads.
 In this example, out of the 405 total leads for the month, 174 leads came from Google/organic, 138 leads from Google/CPC, 71 leads came from direct, and so on.
+In addition, you can see whether a particular Source/Medium had an increase or drop in total leads compared to the previous month.

 So, as an example, if your client is paying you to run Google and Facebook Ads, and you see a decline in total leads from Facebook, it could be because the CPC for Facebook Ads was higher than the previous month.
+If that’s indeed the case, and the higher CPC on Facebook now makes that marketing channel less profitable, then perhaps it’s worth shifting more spend towards Google Ads.

 This is all viewable instantly in our report — without the need to export data from Facebook and Google Ads separately and spend hours consolidating it to the same format and typing it up into a PowerPoint presentation (as many agencies do every month).